rasmusfreund/bioinf-prog-course/book/chapters/05_the_order_of_events.md

 ## Substitution and Reduction {-}

 Although *substitution* and *reduction* may not sound like your new best friends, they truly are!
 If you remember to think about your Python code in terms of substitution and reduction, then programming will make a lot of sense.
-Understanding and using these simple rules you will allow to read and understand any expression.
-If you do not, you may get by for a while -- only to find yourself in big big trouble later when things start to become more complicated.
+Understanding and using these simple rules you will allow to read and understand any code.
+If you do not, you may get by for a while - only to find yourself in big big trouble later when things start to become more complicated.

 You should remember, from the section on variables in the previous chapter, that variables in Python in are *either* assigned a value *or* substituted for the value they represent.